peterjjohnson/thermocontrol/README.md

 A little project to create a "front end" for my Arduino based thermostat.
 The goal is to provide a web interface to display live data from the thermostat as well as to provide manual and automated controls.

+This branch is an attempt to implement the thermostat controller using React.